jere-mie/vgdc-constitution/Executive.md

 2. The point of contact for the club with the UWSA shall be the President, or Vice President while the position of President may be vacant.

-3. Nothing in this document shall be construed to deduct any authority from the UWSA, and this document shall be superseded by the Constitution and By-laws of the UWSA, anything in this document to the contrary notwithstanding.
+3. Nothing in this document shall be construed to deduct any authority from the UWSA, and, subject to (4) and (5), this document shall be superseded by the Constitution and By-laws of the UWSA, anything in this document to the contrary notwithstanding.

 4. Notwithstanding (3), this document may impose limitations on the exercise of authorities granted to the Signing Authorities as described below.
 No person who is an executive of the club shall exercise any such authority so limited if the requirements of the limitation are not met.

-5. No person who does not hold position as an Executive of the VGDC shall exercise any authority so granted by the UWSA to the Signing Authorities of any Student Group with respect to the VGDC without consent of the Board.
+5. Notwithstanding (3), no person who does not hold position as an Executive of the VGDC shall exercise any authority so granted by the UWSA to the Signing Authorities of any Student Group with respect to the VGDC without consent of the Board.

 ## §2 President